-The food hygiene rating scheme makes it easier for consumers to choose places with good hygiene standards when they are eating out or shopping for food.
+The Food Hygiene Rating Scheme makes it easier for consumers to choose places with good hygiene standards when they are eating out or shopping for food.
 Each business is given a score following an inspection by the council which indicates their level of hygiene.

-All ratings will be displayed on the Food Standards Agency (FSA) website.
+All ratings will be displayed on the Food Standards Agency website.
 The premises may also display a sticker showing the rating score but there is no legal requirement to do this.

 The scheme works by issuing a food business with a score of between 0 to 5 after it has had a food hygiene inspection.
 The scores are classified as: